-The Company's cash is classified at amortized cost.
-The carrying values of cash, receivables and accounts payable and accrued liabilities, and due to related parties approximate their fair values due to their short terms to maturity.
+The Company's cash and restricted cash is classified at amortized cost.
+The carrying values of receivables and accounts payable and accrued liabilities, rental deposit, and due to related parties approximate their fair values due to their short terms to maturity.